 Cognitive Behavioural Therapy (CBT) incorporates a number of steps aimed at changing behaviour to improve health and coping.
 It often involves providing information to ensure a better understanding of the illness (to help with fears and worries), teaching strategies to change thinking patterns that can contribute to strong emotional and physical reactions, teaching skills to deal with challenging or stressful situations that can trigger the gut, and goal setting to establish optimal health habits.
 CBT typically includes relaxation training.

-Hypnotherapy uses mental imagery and hypnosis instruction to specifically reduce gut sensations and develop a state of calmness and relaxation.
+Hypnotherapy uses mental imagery and hypnosis instruction to specifically reduce gut sensations, regulate smooth muscle activity in the gut, and develop a state of calmness and relaxation.